Bkaur12/GMRT-tutorials/docs/source/HIabs.rst

    ./listscan test.lta

-At the end of this, a file with extension .log is created.
+This command will create a file with extension .log.
 Using an editor like vi or gedit one can add the file name for the fits file.
 The next step is to run gvfits on this file.

 .. code-block::